 Ladarius “Memphis” Miller joined Mayweather Promotions in 2014 and is the epitome of a rising star and future champion.
 Born out of the sometimes-mean streets of Memphis, this slick southpaw learned at a young age that any victory in life must be paid for in advance.

 Miller’s boxing career would begin at the ripe age of 10 when his father decided that his son would not become a product of his menacing environment.
 Miller displayed an innate interest in boxing and would often watch bouts on television, prompting his father to take him to a local gym where he quickly developed a passion for pugilism.

 Pernell Whitaker, Roy Jones Jr., Muhammad Ali, Sugar Ray Leonard and Floyd Mayweather Jr. are all fighters that Miller strives to emulate.
 On the occasions where he takes a break from pursuing his passion, Miller enjoys relaxing at home and shooting hoops with his friends.
 He is the youngest of five children and is not ashamed to admit that Michael Jackson’s “Thriller” music video used to scare him as a child.
 Being able to make a living doing what he loves and having the support of his family and respect of his peers inspires him to reach for the things his eyes have not yet witnessed.

 Ask Miller about his long-term goals and without pause he will explicate his relentless yearning to win every world title in his respective weight class.
-With the training he receives from world-class coach Eddie Mustafa Muhammad, Ladarius “Memphis” Miller is poised to follow along a path of distinction as he endeavors to quench his thirst for eminence in the sport of boxing long before he hangs up his gloves for the very last time.
+With the training he receives from Rafael Ramos and strength and conditioning coach Curtis Henderson, Ladarius “Memphis” Miller is poised to follow along a path of distinction as he endeavors to quench his thirst for eminence in the sport of boxing long before he hangs up his gloves for the very last time.